 Rules ON SELECT are applied to all queries as the last step, even if the command given is an INSERT, UPDATE or DELETE.
 And they have different semantics from the others in that they modify the parsetree in place instead of creating a new one.
 So SELECT rules are described first.

-Currently, there can be only one action in an ON SELECT rule, and it must be an unconditional SELECT action that is INSTEAD.
+Currently, there could be only one action and it must be a SELECT action that is INSTEAD.
 This restriction was required to make rules safe enough to open them for ordinary users and it restricts rules ON SELECT to real view rules.

 CREATE FUNCTION min(integer, integer) RETURNS integer AS 'BEGIN IF $1 < $2 THEN RETURN $1; END IF; RETURN $2; END;' LANGUAGE 'plpgsql';

-The real tables we need in the first two rule system descriptions are these:
+The real tables we need in the first two rule system descripitons are these: